jmalmin/slatefire-infinity-docs/Installs/Installs.md

 **Expect**

- 3. Install expect for Centos 7 as sudo user.
+ 1. Install expect for Centos 7 as sudo user.
+ 2. If

 		sudo yum -y  install expect